Homework 3

 Limitations

-Do not convert strings to lists, use lists, dictionaries, try/except, classes, or recursion this week.
+Do not use lists, list indexing, sets, dictionaries, recursion, or anything we have not yet covered in class or the notes.
 The autograder (or a manual CA review later) will reject your submission entirely if you do.

 A Note About Style Grading